The Iberian firm now has a weighty portfolio of Energy Charter Treaty claims

 The practice has gone from being one of the first Iberian firms invited to pitch for major work, to now winning some of those pitches ahead of the big Anglo-Saxon firms.
 You will find it acting opposite large international firms almost as often as against other Spanish names.
 Meanwhile, its Latin American regional international arbitration practice is also recognised in various legal directories as a front runner.

-The firm also handles a fair number of ICC arbitrations, with its caseload having steadily increased in recent years.
-Spanish clients remain the key users, but EU and US companies have also retained the firm of late.
+The firm handles a fair number of ICC arbitrations, with its caseload having steadily increased in recent years.
+Spanish clients remain the key users, but EU and US companies have also retained the firm of late, and it has also received instructions from Portuguese former colonies: one over the construction of an airport on the island of Cape Verde, and the other over an oil exploration project in Angola.

 Who uses it?